Sample Billing Language for Attorneys: Ultimate Guide

 Payment Authorization Forms

-Payment authorization forms allow you to secure, in writing, not only an agreement to pay now and in the future but also confirmation from your client that they understand and agree to your charge and refund policies.
+Payment authorization forms are another effective tool to include in your client intake process.
+This document allows you to secure, in writing, not only an agreement to pay now and in the future, but also confirmation from your client that they understand and agree to your charge and refund policies.

 You can draft two versions of your payment authorization forms: one to be completed by the client, and one to be completed by a third party on behalf of the client.
 Payment authorization forms can be for credit and debit card payments, eCheck payments, or both.